jvoisin/snuffleupagus/doc/source/faq.rst

 """""""""""""""""""""""""""""""""""
 We do have an issue tracker on `Github <https://github.com/jvoisin/snuffleupagus/issues>`_.
-Please make sure to include as much information as possible when reporting your issue, such as your operating system, your version of PHP 7, your version of Snuffleupagus, your logs, the problematic php code, the request, a brief description, … long story short, give us everything that you can.
+Please make sure to include as much information as possible when reporting your issue, such as your operating system, your version of PHP, your version of Snuffleupagus, your logs, the problematic PHP code, the request, a brief description, … long story short, give us everything that you can.

 If you're feeling extra-nice, you can try to :ref:`debug it yourself <debug>`,